Aberdeen, South Dakota: Parks and recreation

+The Malchow Plaza is a new, public community space & business hub in downtown Aberdeen.
+Built after a 2019 fire destroyed the historic Malchow's Home Furnishings building, it now serves as an outdoor gathering area, featuring the downtown farmer's market, summer concerts, and many other community activities.

 Government

 Aberdeen is the center of government for Brown County.
 City government is overseen by a City Manager/Council form of government with a mayor and eight council members.
-The City Manager is Robin Bobzien, and the City Council is composed of Mayor Travis Shaunaman and Council Members Char Liebelt, Rich Ward, Erin Fouberg, Rob Ronayne, Alan Johnson, Tiffany Langer, David Novstup and Justin Reinbold.
+The City Manager is David McNeil, and the City Council is composed of Mayor Travis Shaunaman and Council Members Char Liebelt, Rich Ward, Erin Fouberg, Rob Ronayne, Alan Johnson, Chad Nilson, David Novstup and Talmage Ekanger.
 Each council member serves a five-year term.